Chinese Herbs for the Mind: Herbs for Depression

-You'd think that this would be obvious to everyone, including all those interested in human health.
-Everybody, including scientists and medical researchers know with certainty that the body and brain have energy.
+You'd think that this would be obvious to everyone.
 After all, without energy your brain wouldn't work, your heart wouldn't beat, your muscles wouldn't move, and all the chemical transformations within your body couldn't happen.
-That said, do you recall a single study or experiment designed to measure body energy or investigate the relationship between energy flow and our health and well being?
-I can’t.

 Soon Western medicine will wake up and realize the importance of energy and flow to good health and will understand that diminished or deviant flow causes problems for people.

 Point to your depression.
 Where, on your body do you experience it?
 Many of you will point to your chest, and not to your head.

 The Western doctors see depression as a brain problem.
 Modern drugs used for depression adjust brain and neural chemistry to mimic our sense of normalcy, and to a certain extent, these drugs are effective in managing it.

 TCM, on the other hand, views depression as a chest problem caused by our reaction to loss or stress.
 From the perspective of TCM, when faced with life’s inevitable stressors, human beings habitually become constrained in the chest and abdomen.
 Constrained chest qi (energy) restricts flow in the chest, resulting in constrained or withheld emotions, often accompanied by pent-up anger or frustration